-If you read the 18 sewing machine problems you may face in your sewing life sometime or the other outlined in this post, you will realize that properly threading the sewing machine is the solution for most of the them.
+If you read the sewing machine troubleshooting solutions, you will realize that properly threading the sewing machine is the solution for most of theproblems in sewing with it.

 Wind the bobbin before threading the machine

 Wind the bobbin with the thread you want on the back of your fabric.
-Mostly we use the same colour thread but at times like when joining different colored fabric pieces we will be using a different coloured thread on the bobbin from the upper thread ( upper thread, as you know, comes on the face of the fabric).
+Mostly we use the same color thread, but at times like when joining different colored fabric pieces, we will be using a different colored thread on the bobbin from the upper thread (the upper thread, as you know, comes on the face of the fabric).

-You will be placing the empty bobbin on the bobbin thread pin and the thread spool to fill the bobbin on the regular pin.
-Ensure that the empty bobbin is securely pressed on the pin so that the thread doesnot end up winded under the bobbin.
+You will place the empty bobbin on the bobbin thread pin and the thread spool to fill the bobbin on the regular pin.
+Ensure that the empty bobbin is securely pressed on the pin so the thread does not end up winded under the bobbin.
 It happens – to careless people, believe me.

 Get the tail end of the thread and pull, extending it to the bobbin through the thread winding guide ( The thread guide is a mechanism through which you extend the thread to the bobbin).

 Pull the thread to the top through the hole on the bobbin from down.
 This ensures that the thread ends up on the bobbin.
 Sometimes I just skip this and wind the bobbin manually once or twice and leave it at that – I do this when some of my bobbins have holes smaller than the eye of the needle.

 Now you will have to ensure that your sewing machine is on a bobbin winder mode.
 Each machine has a different type of system here.
 Check your manual about this.

 When this mode is on, the sewing machine needle stops moving, and only the bobbin winding will be carried out.
 Some machines have this engaged by moving a lever in the center of the hand wheel.
 My machine does this when I move the bobbin pin to the right.